 were re-painted grey hammerite.
 This was typically the case for the Italian Navy

 machines.
-In order to avoid confusion, we will call
+To avoid confusion, we will call the upgraded machine

 ➤ OMI cipher machines